 Cross country skiing is a popular sport around the world, and is considered being one of the oldest skiing sports and has been represented at the Olympic Games since the first Winter Games in 1924 in France.

-If you want more control in the deeper snow, we recommend you to take a look at our cross country backcountry section.
+If you want more control in the deeper snow, we recommend having a look at our cross country backcountry section.

-When you choose a pair of cross country classic skis, your weight and height are highly relevant.
+When you choose a pair of cross-country skis, your weight and height are highly relevant.
 It is important for achieving the optimal glide, speed and kick on trails and slopes.

 If you buy a set of skis that are too soft, you will experience the opposite.
 You will get a crazy grip, but the glide will be extremely bad.
 The reason for this is that the underfoot wax zone will be pressed too hard and down in the snow.

 As a rule of thumb, your classic cross-country ski should be around 20-30 cm higher than yourself.
 If you choose one of the more compact models, this rule, of course, does not apply.
 This will be specified under the specific products.